kubernetes-sigs/gateway-api/geps/gep-5250/index.md

 Cross-namespace references follow the existing rules for references made from a route ([GEP-709], [ReferenceGrant]).

-One consequence is worth stating: a referenced route that omits `parentRefs` is not attached to any Gateway and so is not independently reachable, it exists only to be used as a stage.
-Adding `parentRefs` makes the same route reachable on its own as well.
-Reachability stays the route author's decision, composition stays the pipeline author's, and neither has to know about the other.
+A route used as a stage doesn't necessarily need to be attached to a Gateway; whether it's additionally reachable on its own follows the normal route-attachment rules, including [GEP-3793].

 ### Relationship to Payload Processing (reuse, not redefine)